Lalo Salamanca: Season 5

 Lalo's cousins Leonel and Marco deliver the money to Jimmy at a remote desert location.
 On his return trip, gunmen stop Jimmy, take the cash, and prepare to kill him.
 Mike was following Jimmy for Gus and kills all but one gunman.
 They continue the return trip to Albuquerque with the money; when Jimmy's car breaks down, they push it off the side of the road, take the cash, and walk for two days.
 On the second day, they kill the remaining gunman then continue their journey to Albuquerque.

 Jimmy posts Lalo's bail and hides Mike's involvement by claiming he was alone and walked after his car broke down.
 Mike reports to Gus, who realizes Bolsa sent the gunmen in the belief he was protecting Gus' business by keeping Lalo imprisoned.
 Lalo prepares to return to Mexico to avoid trial but his suspicions lead him to search for Jimmy's car.
 Lalo confronts Jimmy and Kim Wexler at her apartment, and reveals he found it and that it had several bullet holes.
 Kim tells Lalo a passerby probably shot at Jimmy's car for fun and berates him for not trusting Jimmy.
 Lalo leaves for Mexico with Nacho.

 At Lalo's Chihuahua home, friends and family greet him and Nacho.
 Lalo introduces Nacho to Eladio, who blesses the plan for Nacho to oversee the Salamanca drug business in Lalo's absence.
 Gus sends assassins to Lalo's home and Nacho receives a call instructing him to leave Lalo's back gate open at 3 am.
 Lalo is awake at the appointed hour so Nacho sets a kitchen fire to distract him and opens the gate.
 Nacho flees as the assassins enter and kill most of Lalo's family and guards.
-Lalo kills the assassins and forces the last one, who is dying, to report his death to the middleman who arranged the attack.
+Lalo kills the assassins and forces the last one alive to report that the mission is a success.
 Lalo then realizes Nacho is missing and angrily strides away from his house.